andrerferrer/timezones_javascript/README.md

 // https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/now
 const currentTimeUTC = data.dt;

-const timezoneOffset = data.timezone; // Rio's timezoneOffset in seconds is -10800, for example
+const localOffset = data.timezone; // Rio's localOffset in seconds is -10800 (-3h), for example
-const localTime = currentTimeUTC + timezoneOffset; // This is the current time locally in UNIX EPOCH in seconds -> https://en.wikipedia.org/wiki/Unix_time
+const localTime = currentTimeUTC + localOffset; // This is the current time locally in UNIX EPOCH in seconds -> https://en.wikipedia.org/wiki/Unix_time

 console.log(localTime)
 // If you test this number on https://www.epochconverter.com/, you should receive the desired time.